GeoscienceAustralia/sira/README.md

     $ git clone https://github.com/GeoscienceAustralia/sifra.git sifra

-Move into the root directory for the ``SIFRA`` code:
+Move on top of root directory for the ``SIFRA`` code:

-    $ cd sifra    # NOT cd sifra/sifra
+    $ cd desktop    # if cd desktop/sifra

-Run the `sifra` code as a module, with the requisite configuration
+Run the `sifra` code as following, supplying with the requisite configuration
 file:

-    $ python -m  simulation_setup/config_file.conf
+    $ python sifra -f config_file.conf

+Sample configuration files are located in sifra\simulation_setup

 Depending on the scale of the model, and simulation parameters chosen, it may take between a few minutes and a few days to complete a run.

-To fit a system fragility for the facility to the simulated data generated in the previous step, and a simple normal restoration model, run the command:

-    $ python sifra/fit_model.py simulation_setup/config_file.conf

-To simulate the `component type` loss analysis, restoration prognosis, and generate the component criticality plot, run the command:

-    $ python sifra/scenario_loss_analysis.py simulation_setup/config_file.conf

 ## Testing

-To run tests use either nose or unittest.
-Example (from the first level 'sifra' directory):
+To run tests use unittest.
+Move into sifra folder:

-    $ cd sifra/tests
+    $ cd sifra
-    $ python -m unittest discover .
+    $ python -m unittest discover tests

 or, simply run: